 Cover the bowl with plastic wrap and let ferment at room temperature for 8-12 hours.
 Because there is no dry yeast added, the sourdough fermentation is very forgiving, in that it takes a lot to over-ferment a sourdough bread dough.

-When the dough has doubled in size, place the dough onto your counter and shape into a rectangle, making it more long than wide.
-You want it to be the same width as your loaf pan after rolling it up.
+When the dough has doubled in size, place the dough onto your counter and cut the dough in half.
+Shape each half into a 6 x 20-inch rectangles.
+You want it to be the same width as your loaf pans after rolling it up.
 Spread melted butter or oil over the rectangle.

 Brush a loaf pan really well with butter or oil.
 Place the dough in the pan.
 Once it's in the pan, take your fingers and lift the dough away from the sides all the way around and add a little extra butter or oil around the edges of the dough to keep it from sticking.
 Smooth back out and cover with plastic wrap to proof.

-Bake at 400 degrees for 35-45 minutes.
-The top should be a deep brown color.
+Bake at 350 degrees for about 55 minutes.
+The top should be a golden brown color.
 If you are unsure if it's baked in the center, remove it from the loaf pan and tap the bottom of the bread.
 If it sounds hollow, it's ready.

 Always use ripe unfed sourdough starter to make bread rise.
 That means your starter will be at it's peak ripeness about 4-8 hours before making this recipe.